Henthi-s4/EBF-Coding_Test/README.md

 To setup the solution you will need Visual Studio 2019 and follow these easy steps

 1. Click on the solution file at the root of the repository named EmployeeStorageService.sln
 2. While that loads, you can start with restoring the database.
-For this you need to open the .docx file named 'Database_Restore.docx' at the root of the repository.
+For this you need to open the pdf file named 'Database_Restore' at the root of the repository.
-3. In the .docx file it will show you where to get the 'connection string' we need for step 4.
+3. In the pdf file it will show you where to get the 'connection string' we need for step 4.
 4. In the Solution Explorer go to WEBL and open it, click on 'appsettings.json' to open the file.
 5. You will see a "DefaultConnection", in this you need to delete 'Server=PCPLZ-3-173\\MSSQLSERVER01' and replace it with your 'connection string'.